DISPATCH methods: an approximate, entropy-based Riemann solver for ideal magnetohydrodynamics: The numerical tests

 \subsection{MHD blast}

 This is a very popular test and various papers have presented results with slightly different problem setups.
-It is a very good test of the code ability to handle the evolution of strong MHD waves and look for directional biases.
-We choose to follow the setup by e.g. \cite{Ramsey_2012,Clarke_2010,Stone_2008}.
-We use a rectangular domain with $-0.5 \leq [x,y] \leq 0.5$, 512 x 512 cells resolution.
-All boundaries are periodic. $(\rho, u, B_x, B_y, B_z) = (1,0,5\sqrt{2},5\sqrt{2},0$.
+It is a very good test of the code's ability to handle the evolution of strong MHD waves and look for directional biases.
+We chose to follow the setup by e.g. \cite{Ramsey_2012,Clarke_2010,Stone_2008}.
+A rectangular domain with $-0.5 \leq [x,y] \leq 0.5$, 512 $\times$ 512 cells resolution is used.
+All boundaries are periodic. $(\rho, u, B_x, B_y, B_z) = (1,0,5\sqrt{2},5\sqrt{2},0)$.
 The ambient pressure $P_{gas} =1$ with $P_{gas}=100$ within radius $r = 0.125$.
 Figure \ref{fig:blast} shows the density and magnetic pressure in the experiment at time $t=0.021$ and can be directly compared to \cite{Ramsey_2012,Clarke_2010,Stone_2008}.
-The shock front is sharp, fast magneto-acoustic wave is traveling at the correct speed, the blast is symmetric.
+The shock front is sharp, a fast magneto-acoustic wave is travelling at the correct speed, the blast is symmetric.